vga101/meshcommander/README.md

 `docker start meshcommander`

-## TODO
+/Note:/

-* Once machines are added, they seem persist to other containers. -> Check.
+When machines are added, that configuration is stored in the browser, so it will persist beyond the container lifetime, but get lost once you clear the browser settings or change to another browser.
+Use "Save..." to store the settings.